Construction waste: Premixed concrete

 Premixed concrete has one of the lowest waste indices when compared to other building materials.
 Many site managers site the difficulties controlling concrete delivery amounts as a major issue in accurately quantifying concrete needed for a site.
 The deviations from actually constructed concrete slabs and beams and the design amounts necessary were found to be 5.4% and 2.7% larger than expected, respectively, when comparing the data from 30 Brazilian sites.
 Many of these issues were attributed to inadequate form layout or lack of precision in excavation for foundation piles.
 Additionally, site managers know that additional concrete may be needed, and they will often order excess material to not interrupt the concrete pouring.

 Pipes and wires

 It is often difficult to plan and keep track of all the pipes and wires on a site as they are used in so many different areas of a project, especially when electrical and plumbing services are routinely subcontracted.
 Many issues of waste arise in this area of the construction process because of poorly designed details and irresponsible cutting of pipes and wires leaving short, wasted pipes and wires.

 Improper material storage

-The second leading cause of construction waste production is inproper material storage.
+The second leading cause of construction waste production is improper material storage.
 Exposure to the elements and miss handling by persons are due to human error.
 Part of this human error can lead to illegal dumping and illegal transportation volume of waste from a jobsite.